Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ]
 dataset = CacheDataset(..., transform=train_trans)
 ```
-Here we convert to PyTorch `Tensor` with `EnsureTyped` transform and move data to GPU device with `ToDeviced` transform. `CacheDataset` caches the transform results until `ToDeviced`, so it is in GPU memory.
-Then in every epoch, the program fetches cached data from GPU memory and only execute the random transform `RandCropByPosNegLabeld` on GPU device directly.
+Here we convert to PyTorch `Tensor` with `EnsureTyped` transform and move data to GPU with `ToDeviced` transform. `CacheDataset` caches the transform results until `ToDeviced`, so it is in GPU memory.
+Then in every epoch, the program fetches cached data from GPU memory and only execute the random transform `RandCropByPosNegLabeld` on GPU directly.
 GPU caching example is available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).

 ## Leveraging multi-GPU